I have traveled extensively throughout the US for many years and enjoy helping people to make the most of their RV vacations.

-To help you avoid similar problems, I’m providing information below that advises you with regards to papers you really should keep on board when RVing.
+To help you avoid similar problems, I’m providing information below that advises you with regards to papers you should keep on board when RVing and explains why you need them.

 Please note that it will be important to take copies of this information when possible and keep the originals at home.